 Meredith Vieira biography

-Early CareerTelevision journalist.
-The current co-anchor of The Today Show was born on December 30, 1953, in Providence, Rhode Island.
+Meredith Vieira was born on December 30, 1953 in Providence, Rhode Island.
 Upon graduating from Tufts University in 1975 with a degree in English, Vieira immediately began pursuing her dreams of a career in broadcast journalism.
-She started as a news announcer for a Worcester, Massachusetts radio station, but soon began working as an on-air reporter for WCBS-TV in New York City.
+She started as a news announcer for a Worcester, Massachusetts radio station, but soon started working as an on-air reporter for WCBS-TV in New York City.

 Among her early assignments were the 1980 Republication National Convention in Detroit and an award-winning series on child molestation.
 In January 1982, Vieira became a reporter for CBS News in its Chicago bureau; she was named a correspondent two years later.
 In Chicago, she met Richard Cohen, a TV news producer; the couple married in 1986, a year after Vieira moved back to New York and began working as a principal correspondent on the CBS newsmagazine West 57th.
 In 1989, Vieira won four Emmy Awards for stories she reported on West 57th during its 1987-88 season.

-In the spring of 2006, Vieira was asked to anchor NBC's The Today Show after longtime host Katie Couric left to pursue a career at CBS News.
-She started her anchoring duties the following September.
+Then in the spring of 2006, Vieira was asked to anchor NBC's The Today Show after longtime host Katie Couric left to pursue a career at CBS News.
+Opposite Matt Lauer, Vieira started her anchoring duties the following September.

 Having fun with film work as well, Vieira has been featured in the animated romp Shrek Ever After and the comedies Gulliver’s Travels and Get Me to the Greek, all from 2010.